TheVikJ/IMDbest/README.md

 # IMDbest
-"The best" discord bot for movie trivia and information
+"The best" discord bot for movie trivia, recommendation and information